Becoming 100% Human

 At Virgin we pride ourselves on trusting our people.
 Our people are our best asset and we have implemented world-class people policies to ensure they know how much we value them.
-But as a business there is always more to learn, more to try and more that can be done.
-No matter the size of your business, it is always worth asking the simple question: can your people be 100% themselves at work?
-You will never be a truly purposeful business if you are not INCLUSIVE.
+However, as a business there is always more to learn, more to try and more that can be done.
+No matter the size of your business, it is always worth asking the simple question: can your people be 100 per cent themselves at work?
+You will never be a truly purposeful business if you are not truly inclusive.

 Yesterday, I spent a wonderful day exploring ‘inclusive initiatives’ from the teams at Virgin Media, Virgin Unite, the B Team, Unilever and EY, at a 100% Human at Work gathering.
 It was a fascinating learning experience.

-A little background: in 2013, the team at Virgin Unite called together some of the most forward-thinking businesses in the world, with the hope that these responsible companies would help drive the same value systems in thousands of businesses worldwide.
+A little background - In 2013, Virgin Unite called together some of the most forward-thinking businesses in the world, with the hope that these responsible companies would help drive the same value systems in thousands of businesses worldwide.
 Shortly thereafter, the B Team was born.
-One of their goals during the next decade is to promote 100% Human at Work, based on the premise that the time has come for businesses to start thinking of people as human beings and not as resources.
+One of their goals during the next decade is to build the 100% Human at Work network - based on the premise that businesses need to think of people as human beings and not as resources.

-We are embracing that goal at Virgin wholeheartedly - on first (second and third look!) it can be daunting though – it is a truly ambitious goal.
-No surprise given the complexity of the issues, in the fast paced and every changing world, we all live in.
-But when you take a step back the best approach to getting started is usually the simplest...
-If you are the CEO (or a member of the Leadership team) admit you don’t have all the answers and need help.
+We are embracing this goal at Virgin wholeheartedly.
+At first glance, the complexity of the issues in a fast-paced and ever changing world, makes the goal seem daunting.
+But when you take a step back, the best approach to getting started is usually the simplest.
+If you are the CEO or a member of the leadership team, admit you don’t have all the answers and collaborate.